 Grade an Online Essay

-- In-line comments (i.e., annotations from the grader within the student's essay) can be enabled for an online essay at any time.
-When creating a new essay, choose Comment inline = Yes.
-To find and edit this option for an existing essay, click the three dots on the main course page next to the essay, then click Edit.
-Note that in-line comments are only available for online essays, not for file upload.
+Inline comments (i.e., annotations from the grader within the student's essay) can be enabled for an online essay at any time.
+(Note that inline comments are only available for online essays, not for file upload.)
+When creating a new essay, choose Yes from the Comment inline drop-down menu.
+To find and edit this option for an existing essay, click the three dots icon (...) on the main course page next to the essay, then click Edit.